fredricrylander/angular-webstorage/README.md

       interface, as suggested by Sam Blowes (blowsie) and Timothee Moulin (timotheemoulin). `add` has been deprecated in version 0.12.0 and will be deleted in version 1.0.

+* v0.13.0
+   - Added the `length` method in order to fetch the number of items stored in a storage engine.
+   - Added the `key` method in order to be able to fetch the name of the nth key in a storage engine.

 ## License
     The MIT License